 Please send cash or checks to: 111 Queen Anne Ave North # 300, Seattle, WA, 98109.

-The American Red Cross has set up a series of shelters for those who have been forced from their homes or chose to evacuate as a precaution.
+The American Red Cross set up a series of shelters for those who were forced from their homes or chose to evacuate as a precaution.

-Aftermath of the atmospheric river is severely impacting the blood supply in our region.
+Aftermath of the atmospheric river has severely impacting the blood supply in our region.

 Every donation matters.
 It ensures that local hospitals have the blood needed for cancer and trauma patients, especially Type O, Type A, and Platelets.